 We can now compute

-because we ring morphisms are determined by the evaluation maps for each variable.
-The evaluations live inside of $\mathbb{C}$ and have to fulfill the determinant condition.
+because the morphisms are determined by the evaluation maps for each variable.
+The evaluations live inside of $\mathbb{C}$ and have to satisfy the determinant condition.
 The result is precisely $\operatorname{SL}_2(\mathbb{C})$. \end{example} However, for now let us return to the first definition of a group superscheme.
-Assume $G$ to be an affine $k$-superscheme and apply the spec functor to this series of diagrams and we get the following commuting diagrams:
+Assume $G$ to be an affine $k$-superscheme and apply $\mathrm{Spec}(-)$ to this collection of diagrams, and we obtain the following:

-So we have a co-group structure on our $k$-superalgebra, which is then called a Hopf superalgebra. \begin{remark} If we now live in the affine setting then it also turns out that we have a functor from
+So we have a co-group structure on our $k$-superalgebra, which is then called a Hopf superalgebra. \begin{remark} By the functor of points viewpoint a superscheme is already determined by its functor on affines, i.e.

-\end{remark} An easy consequence of this remark is, that for a $k$ Grassman algebra $\Lambda$ we have the natural quotient map from $\Lambda \rightarrow k$.
-We use the fact, that we indeed have a group functor which results in the induced morphism